 Looking for something specific?
 Skip ahead:

-ControlShift's partnerships feature allows your organization to partner with like-minded groups on campaign efforts.
+ControlShift's partnerships feature allows your organization to partner with like-minded groups to work together on campaigns.

 To create a new partnership, choose Partnerships under Manage in the administrative tools and click New Partnership.
 The title and description are public facing and will appear on the partnership's hub page, which displays all of the petitions that have been created under the partnership.
 At the bottom of this form, you can also upload an image for the partnership, which is displayed on the hub page, as shown below.